-Anthias, or Wreckfish, are another shoaling, zooplankton eater which are incredibly reef safe, not touching rock, sand or corals and instead of swimming in the water column above.
+Anthias, or Wreckfish, are another shoaling, zooplankton eating marine fish which are incredibly reef safe, not touching rock, sand or corals and instead of swimming in the water column above.
 They can squabble amongst themselves, so need large shoals, but don’t bother other fish and look fantastic when combined with Green Chromis.
-Individually, some marine keepers say they look like goldfish but add a group to a reef tank and they bring the reef to life.
+Individually, some marine keepers say they look like goldfish but add a group to a reef tank and they bring the saltwater aquarium to life.

 Grammas are small, rock-dwelling fish which like to live in loose congregations in, around and upside down, under rocks.
-They are 100% coral safe although a large specimen may predate small ornamental shrimp.
-Royal grammas are small, super colourful and recommended for new and experienced reefkeepers.
+They are 100% coral safe in a reef tank although a large specimen may predate small ornamental shrimp.
+The Royal Gramma is small, super colourful and recommended for new and experienced reefkeepers.

 Surgeonfish keep natural coral reefs free of algae yet they don’t touch corals so are great, reef-safe fish.
-Yellow tangs are bright, colourful and active, and although the super blue Regal tangs don’t graze as Yellows do, they are coral safe too and perennial favourites.
-Consider Lipstick and sailfin tangs if you have the room, and feed lots of vegetable matter if algae is in short supply.
+Yellow tangs are bright, colourful and active, and although the super blue Regal tangs don’t graze as Yellows do, they are coral safe too and perennial favourites for the reef tank.
+Consider Lipstick and sailfin tangs if you have the room in your reef aquarium, and feed lots of vegetable matter if algae is in short supply.

 Wrasses are a large group of very variable fish, with some species growing big and predating mobile inverts, making them unsuitable for reef aquaria.
-Flasher and Fairy wrasse are more like the Anthias of the wrasse world, however, hovering over the top of the reef, snatching zooplankton from the water column and displaying vigorously to each other with ornate finnage and colouration.
-Some are sought after and expensive, but definitely coral safe.
+Flasher and Fairy wrasse are beautiful fish, and more like the Anthias of the wrasse world, hovering over the top of the reef, snatching zooplankton from the water column and displaying vigorously to each other with ornate finnage and colouration.
+Some are sought after and expensive, but definitely coral safe in the marine tank.

 Another group which may refuse anything but live foods, pipefish are relatives of Seahorses with many wonderful looking species in all patterns and sizes.
 If you can find a pair which is accepting frozen foods they can make eye-catching additions to reef tanks and are 100% coral and reef safe.